SuleimanFarah/sunpy/GSoC-2018-shashank.md

 I would push my work to the remote fork frequently so that the mentors can review my progress whenever required.
 I would always be in constant communication with my mentors to update them on my current progress and seek their guidance whenever I am stuck in any issue.

-Even after GSoC ends, I will actively contribute to Sunpy and be available if anyone has any questions regarding my code.
+Even after GSoC ends, I will actively contribute to SunPy and be available if anyone has any questions regarding my code.

 ### Benefits to the Community:
 The project offers several benefits to the community.
-- It would provide a version control system of remote data so that one version of Sunpy always gives the same answer
+- It would provide a version control system of remote data so that one version of SunPy always gives the same answer
 - It would allow the user to work with an earlier version of data file even if it has modified in the remote server
 - It provides a caching mechanism so that the user need not download a file that is already present with them